ML-flash/Night_Watcher/README.md

 # Open browser to http://localhost:5000
 ```

+That's it!
+The system will automatically:
+- Create necessary directories
+- Generate default configuration files if needed
+- Connect to LM Studio at localhost:1234 (or use Anthropic API)
+- Collect and analyze articles
+- Identify authoritarian patterns
+- Build a comprehensive knowledge graph
+- Generate intelligence reports
+- Save all results in the output directory

+## Components

+The Night_watcher system consists of the following core components:

+1. **Content Collector**: Gathers politically focused content from various RSS feeds with filtering
+2. **Content Analyzer**: Identifies manipulation techniques and authoritarian patterns in content
+3. **Knowledge Graph**: Maps relationships between entities and events to track patterns over time
+4. **Document Repository**: Stores documents with cryptographic provenance

 ## 📊 What Night_watcher Does

 1. **Collects** - Gathers political news from diverse sources